-Each VW will be reviewed annually to ensure understanding of both this Safequarding Policy and the Safequarding Detailed Guidance.
+Each VW will be reviewed annually to ensure understanding of both this Safeguarding Policy and the Safeguarding Detailed Guidance.
+The annual review will include highlighting to the VW any changes to this policy.

 HANDLING SAFEGUARDING CONCERNS

 The process set out below is for reporting safeguarding incidents, concerns and disclosures.